Kiloutre/TekkenMovesetExtractor/README.md

 ## Exporting from Tag2 (CEMU, Wii U emulator)
 In order to work with Tag2, you need to first get the base address of the game in Cemu, and feed it to the variable `cemu_base` in `game_addresses.txt`	It used to be that you needed to get a new address everytime you restart CEMU to extract moveset, but that isn't the case anymore.
 This address changes everytime CEMU is started.
-You can find it by finding any game-related value (an easy one is 32770 for crouching and 32769 for standing, in big endian), then looking at what accesses the value and dumping the r13 register from there.
+You can find it by first finding any game-related value using Cheat Engine.
+An easy one is `32770` for crouching and `32769` for standing, in `4 bytes big endian`.
+Or `41943040` for crouching and `25165824` for standing, in regular `4 bytes` value type.
+, then looking at what accesses the value and dumping the r13 register from there.
 The r13 register will contain the `cemu_base` address.
 Simply run the extractor with the argument `tag2` to extract tag2 characters.
 Example:
 Then, you need to run the extractor with the argument `tag2`.
 Example: